 - Japanese characters in math mode are typeset by the font family mc. - \jttdefault3 specifies the Japanese font family in \verb or verbatim environment.
-The default value of \jttdefault is \mcdefault, so mincho family is used. - If you use the beamer class with the default font theme (which uses sans serif fonts) and with LuaTEXja, you might want to change default Japanese fonts to gothic family.
-The following line changes the default Japanese font family to gothic:
+The default value of \jttdefault is \mcdefault, so the mincho family is used. - If you use the beamer class with the default font theme (which uses sans serif fonts) and with LuaT_EXja, you might want to change default Japanese fonts to the gothic family.
+The following line changes the default Japanese font family to it: